chandu-3000/learn-java/README.md

 * notifyAll(): Wakes up all threads that are waiting on this object's monitor.
 * wait(): Causes the current thread to wait until another thread invokes the notify() method or the notifyAll() method for this object.

-## Java tricks for primitive & their wrapper classes.
+## Primitive types & their wrapper classes.

+Each primitive has a wrapper class which has some extra functionalities.

 ### 🔁 Autoboxing / Unboxing
 ```java
 int x = 5; Integer y = x; int z = y;